‘They look just like us’

 - Behind the scenes featurette

-This movie should not be confused with the 2017 Freaks directed by Grek Zekowski.
+This movie should not be confused with the 2017 Freaks movie directed by Greg Zekowski.